Hire a wheelchair

 Hire a wheelchair from the British Red Cross for short-term use.

 The British Red Cross provides over 58,000 wheelchairs to people across the UK every year.
-Thanks to our incredible team of Red Cross wheelchair volunteers, we can offer wheelchair hire for just £17.50 a week, with free wheelchair accessories, for up to 20 weeks.
+Thanks to our incredible team of Red Cross wheelchair volunteers, we can offer wheelchair hire for just £17.50 a week, with free wheelchair accessories and 12-week servicing, for up to 20 weeks.

 Hiring a wheelchair is the best way to guarantee wheelchair support for short-term use (six months or less) but if you are unable to afford the cost we may be able to offer further assistance.